Deal with it in down dog

 Get off social media

-, a licensed marriage and family counselor.
+shanghainese/ShutterstockFeeling anxious and stressed out?
+A lot of people will take a brain break by scrolling through Facebook, Instagram, or Twitter.
+Unfortunately, this "rest" may be doing you more harm than good when it comes to anxiety, says Rebecca Burton, a licensed marriage and family counselor.
 "Staying continually plugged in means you are susceptible to the anxiety-provoking events of the day, whether it's that a good friend is ill or a large-scale disaster is unfolding," she says.
 Not to mention how comparing yourself to others on social media can be anxiety-inducing in its own right.
 Why don't you have 6-pack abs, an immaculate kitchen, and children that spout wise sayings every 30 minutes?
 But disconnecting can be harder than it sounds, as social media addiction is a legit problem.
 Instead of constantly checking your notifications, plan breaks, Burton advises.
-Use these 10 tips for having a healthy relationship with social media
+Use these 10 tips for having a healthy relationship with social media.

 Accept anxiety as a part of life